m3mnoch/game-agent-simulation/README.md

 - `ActionBundles` class: Provides a mechanism to fetch actions for agents and perform actions.
 - `print_report` function: Prints a report of the simulation results, including the number of agents, actions completed, and total number of items.

-To customize the simulation, you can modify the following parameters in the `main.py` file:
+To customize the demonstration simulation, you can modify the following parameters in the `simulation.py` file:

-- `NUM_AGENTS`: The number of agents to simulate.
+- `ticks`: How many ticks/turns you want to simulate.
-- `NUM_ACTIONS`: The number of actions to fetch for each agent.
+- `max_agents`: The maximum number of agents to simulate.
-- `ITEMS`: A list of items that can be collected by agents.
+- `add_agents_interval`: How often to add agents.
+- `num_agents_to_add`: How many agents to add at each interval.

+However, it will be far more useful to modify the `actions.py` file to customize it with the specific actions you want your agents to take.

 ## Contributing